 Day 1: Fly into San Diego

 You can fly into the large, international airport in the heart of San Diego.
-This itinerary is based in Pacific Beach, but you could realistically stay in any area of San Diego and is completely doable.
+This itinerary is based in Pacific Beach, but you could realistically stay in any area of San Diego and is still completely doable.

 Once you check into your hotel / Airbnb, go to my favorite Pacific Beach spot: Baja Beach Cafe!
 This is my favorite spot for several reasons: They have an entire page of margarita options, the margaritas are the size of your head (seriously), the have an adorable outside patio right on the beach, and the best happy hour EVER!
 They have 2-for-1 drinks from 4pm – 8pm every Monday-Friday (the happy hour special does not give you the extra large size though, they are still big but not as big as pictured below).